varunr89/cov2_crime_housing/README.md

     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
+    │   ├── 0_external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
+    │   ├── 2_interim        <- Intermediate data that has been transformed.
+    │   │   ├── Bellingham_Property_Sale_Combined.csv 	<- All Residential Property Sale data in Bellingham between 2015 and 2021.
+    │   │   ├── COB_CrimeReport.csv   			<- All Police activity detail in City of Bellingham between 2015 and 2021.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── 3_processed      <- The final, canonical data sets for modeling.
+    │   │   ├──
+    │   │   ├──
-    │   └── raw            <- The original, immutable data dump.
+    │   └── 1_raw            <- The original, immutable data dump.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │      ├── CrimeData_EDA.ipynb 	<- Explore Bellingham Police Activity Scanner │      ├── HousingData_EDA.ipynb  	<- Explore Housing data.
+Merge with Crime data.
+Train Models.
+    │
-    │                         `1.0-jqp-initial-data-exploration`.
+    │
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │